Designed

 35.5 Complimentary Items are supplied voluntarily and do not form part of the paid courier service.

-35.6 Nothing in this clause excludes or limits liability which cannot lawfully be excluded.
+35.6 Nothing in this clause excludes or limits liability for death, personal injury or damage caused by defective products under the Consumer Protection Act 1987, or any other liability which cannot lawfully be excluded or limited.

 36. Fraud, Suspicious Activity and Compliance